ISISComputingGroup/ibex_developers_manual/doc/Glossary.md

 ## Journal Viewer

 Journal viewer is an overloaded term.
-There are two, one as [part of the ibex GUI](/system_components/Journal-Viewer) and the other is a standalone application supported by the instrument scientists, we only provide data for this.
+There are two, one as [part of the ibex GUI](/system_components/Journal-Viewer) and the other is a standalone application supported by the instrument scientists, we only provide data for this (at `http://journals.isis.cclrc.ac.uk/jv/`)

 ## Journal Parser